Cai-group/Onboarding/README.md

 3. Set up a weekly meeting with Liming

-To better understand mentees' needs and provide tailored support, all lab members are encoraged to schedule a weekly meeting with Liming.
+To better understand mentees' needs and provide tailored support, all lab members are encouraged to schedule a weekly meeting with Liming.
 Please refer to the [meeting protocol](/Weekly_meeting_w_Liming.md) for more details.

+4. Lab meetings

+Lab meetings are important opportunities for lab members to share technical skills, get feedback, and develop a sense of belonging in the lab.
+Our lab meetings provide a safe space for anyone to share, improve, and grow.
+Please refer to the [lab meeting protocol](https://github.com/Cai-group/Onboarding/blob/main/Lab-meetings.md) for more details.

-4. Resources and Support
+5. Resources and Support

 We're here to support your growth and development as a researcher.
 Access a wealth of resources, including reference materials, online courses, and mentorship opportunities.
 The majority of lab-shared resources, such as fieldwork/wetlab/drylab protocols, can be found in this [GitHub repository](https://github.com/Cai-group/Protocols).
 Email Liming if you need to be added to the repository.
 Below are some useful links for all community members.

 [Living in Gainesville](https://www.visitgainesville.com/)

 [UF RecSports](https://recsports.ufl.edu/)